eroux/dokuwiki-plugin-cmk/README.md

   * see [php.net] (especially the [notes]) for the limitations of the `parse_ini_files` function according to your version of PHP.
 It should work well with PHP >= 5.3.
   * the only supported markups are opening/closing markups (`<mymarkup>foo</mymarkup>`), not singles ones (`<mymarkup/>`).
   * caching is not well handled yet: cache won't be recompiled if you change cmk's configuration without changing the page itself (see TODO section of nsbpc's README).
+  * text inbetween cmk markups will be interpreted by other plugins and dokuwiki, but you cannot replace cmk markups by other plugin's markups, nor base dokuwiki syntax.
+To do so, the plugin would need a small rewriting into an action plugin, see [this mail][mail].
+  * an empty line before cmk markups will be interpreted as `<p>` and thus might break things if your markups are mapped to `div`s.
+This is due to a limitation of the Dokuwiki syntax plugins of type *substitution*, which lack the `getPType()` function.

 ### Requirements